Spiced Moong Dal

 Heat the oil in a medium-sized pot and add the cumin seeds; cook them until they brown, but be careful not to burn.
 (I cooked them for about a minute.)

 Add the red chilies, green chilies, curry leaves, and ginger, and cook for a few seconds.
 Then add the turmeric and asafetida, stir, and immediately add the cooked dal.
-Check to make sure there's enough water, and if not, add some.
+Check to make sure there’s enough water, and if the dal seems too thick or dry, add some.
 (At this point, you can make this a soup by adding even more water.
 I served it as a thick bean dish and added only about a cup of extra water.)

 Add salt to taste, and simmer for about 10 minutes.
 Just before serving, add lemon juice.
 Serve with rice or bread (pictured above with onion naan).